lmar116/BeeFall/README.md

 ### Data and Code
 shinyBeeFall.RData: RData file with all data needed to run application

-BeeFallUI.R: Shiny UI for BeeFall

-BeeFallServer.R: Shiny server for BeeFall
+Shiny UI & Server: Shiny UI and server code for BeeFall

-PlottingFunctions.R: plotting functions needed to run BeeFall
+Plotting Functions: plotting functions needed to run BeeFall